CHOP-CGTInformatics/REDCapTidieR/cran-comments.md

 Thank you for taking the time to review this submission and please reach out to either Stephan Kadauke or Richard Hanna for any questions, comments, or concerns.

 This submission includes new features, optimizations, and bug fixes.
+It also addresses feedback requesting the tarball size be reduced.

 ### New Features